-At times, however, some of these ideas can be so big that moving from the current reality and stepping into our enchanting architectural renderings can feel like an impossible leap.
-A leap that is often weighed down by outdated policy, budget and time, and (most importantly) public and political buy-in, leaving us with little idea of where to even start.
-So those enchanting images of what the future could remain only on paper due to the complex and sometimes unwieldy path followed to get a project in the ground.
+At times, however, some of these ideas can be so big that moving from the current reality and stepping into our magnetic architectural renderings can feel like an impossible leap.
+A leap that is often weighed down by outdated policy, budget and time, and (most importantly) public and political buy-in, leaving us with little idea of where to start.
+So those beautiful images of what the future could remain only on paper due to the complex and sometimes unwieldy path followed to get a project in the ground.

 I find that tactical urbanism provides an alternative approach to the project delivery process.
 It utilizes low cost, scalable interventions that can enact change without delay, and these pioneer projects act as catalysts for long-term change.

 The tactical urbanism movement arose from a growing frustration with traditional project delivery methods.
 It uses grassroots initiatives and temporary installations to kickstart projects by engaging the community, changing the conversation and revealing new possibilities through tactile creativity.
 Mike Lydon and Anthony Garcia, founders of the movement, write: